NoahNaiman/Grok/README.md

 </div>

 <div align="center">
-	<strong>Don't just write code.
-Grok it.</strong>
+	*Don't just write code: Grok it.*
 </div>

-# Grok is a next generation text editor, so stay tuned for updates!
+# Grok is a text editor, so stay tuned for updates!